Shark1y/localInventorization/README.md

 Item details allow you to see details on a separate page and edit the details if needed.

 More functions are coming, however at the current stage project fully fullfills my needs.
 Future docker integration and stand-alone deployment will be implemented.

+How to use:
+1) Copy the repository and cd into the directory of the application
+2) Run commands that are required:
+   a) pip install -r ./requirements.txt
+   b) flask db init
+   c) ./run.py
+3) Command line should show you the ip address and system is ready to use *In the future docker container is coming for the ease of use*